 What I liked

-With the Unlimited tier, you can also submit unlimited custom removal requests (which adds 2,000+ more sites).
-That means you can have your data removed from websites beyond brokers and people search sites, including court record sites, company websites, educational forums, and more.
+Unlimited custom removals: With the Unlimited tier, you can also submit unlimited custom removal requests (which adds 2,000+ more sites).
+That means you can have your data removed from websites beyond brokers and people-search sites, including court record sites, company websites, educational forums, and more.

-Audited by Deloitte: In August 2025, Incogni released its Deloitte Independent Assurance Report.
+Independently audited by Deloitte: In August 2025, Incogni became the first data removal service to publish a Deloitte Independent Assurance Report.
 This report validates that Incogni provides removal coverage for 420+ data brokers, sends recurring removals every 60 to 90 days, doesn't sell its customers' personal data, and other claims.

 Transparency: With services like Optery and DeleteMe, their data broker coverage is spread across several plan tiers.
 Incogni is my top pick because it covers all 420+ sites on the Standard, Unlimited, and Protect plan.